How to Make Strong Cannabis Butter

 One day my wife saw what I was doing and asked why I wasn't using a potato ricer.
 I had never heard of such a thing, but it proved to be a revolution for my butter making process.

 I have been using a potato ricer ever since, which has really cut down on a lot of the time spent straining and squeezing the cannabis.

 Step 5 - Letting the butter cool and storing in the refrigerator

 By the time you are done straining and squeezing the mixture, the cannabis liquid will have already started separating, with the water on the bottom, and the oil on the top.

-Leave the container out for about a half an hour to 45 minutes to cool off a bit, then put it in the fridge over night.
+Leave the container out for about 30-45 minutes to cool off a bit, then put it in the fridge over night.

-You can discard the water, as it is likely brown and very gross looking.
-I scrape off any funky stuff from the bottom side of the cannabutter chunk, and put the butter in my fridge.
+You can discard the water, which is likely brown and very gross looking.
+Scrape off any funky stuff from the bottom side of the cannabutter chunk, and put it in the fridge.

 This recipe should make extra strength cannabis butter, which can be mixed with regular butter to reduce the potency if you choose.
 If you don't reduce the potency, be careful, as this recipe makes really, really strong cannabutter!

-If you have any tips or tricks, or another recipe that you prefer more, by all means put it in the comments section so that others can benefit from your experience!
+If you have any tips or tricks, or another butter recipe that you prefer, by all means put it in the comments section so that others can benefit from your knowledge!

 How do you prefer your edibles?